Too Short: Up All Nite Records

+Personal life

+In September 2019, Shaw and his partner Sue Ivy announced the birth of their first child, a daughter.

+Since 2006, Shaw has been a mentor at Youth UpRising, an Oakland-based non-profit which supports at-risk youths.

+On January 29, 2025, Shaw's brother Kevin Shaw was shot and killed in Oakland at the age of 61 during a botched robbery.

 Filmography

 Too Short played the role of Lew-Loc in the film Menace II Society.
 Too Short has also worked in the adult film industry, with the 2003 film Get In Where You Fit In.
 Too Short was an interviewee in American Pimp.
 Too Short starred in and performed the music for America's Sexiest Girls 2003.
 Too Short has also appeared in an episode of The Game.
-Too Short made a cameo appearance in Jay-Z's video for the hit single, "Big Pimpin'".
-Too Short was in VH1's Rock Doc, "Planet Rock".
+Too Short made a cameo appearance in Jay-Z's video for the hit single, Big Pimpin.
+Too Short was in VH1's Rock Doc, Planet Rock.
 Too Short made a cameo in the feature film Stop Pepper Palmer with Scott Schwartz.

-Too Short released two straight-to-DVD films as well, 2001's Too Short Uncensored, produced by Jarrod Donoman and Terrell Taylor, the DVD Live Nationwide, and 2003's Too Short Presents....Titty City, again produced by Taylor and partner Co Garrett.
+Too Short released two straight-to-DVD films as well: 2001's Too Short Uncensored, produced by Jarrod Donoman and Terrell Taylor, the DVD Live Nationwide, and 2003's Too Short: Titty City, again produced by Taylor and partner Co Garrett.

 Too Short was also featured in a 2009 episode of the E! show Kendra starring Kendra Wilkinson.

-Controversy

-On February 10, 2012, a video of Too Short was posted on XXL magazine's website.
-In the video, Too Short gives "Fatherly Advice" to late middle-school and high-school boys.
-Specifically, he offers "a couple of tricks" for manually manipulating female genitals "when you start feeling a certain way about the girls."
-The video caused an immediate outcry and was soon taken down by XXL, which issued an apology.